Sattaz/SmartSofar/README.md

 * Reads all Sofar registers in one go making read cycle very quick (thx to Irek for sharing his solution!)
 * Asynchronous Web interface to display live data and control the chargers
 * Automatic / Manual mode control switch from the Web interface
+* Multiple chargers power commands will be set equaliy to each charger (ex: if 3000W is set to charge and 2 chargers are connected then each will charge at 1500W)
 * Adjust power (Charge/Discharge) by slider and Standby on the Web interface in Manual mode
-* Retains last enable mode in esp eprom
+* Retains last enabled mode in esp eprom
 * Live ESP logs accessible from the Web interface
 * JSON data accessible via url [http://](http://xxx.xxx.xxx.xxx/data.json)
-* Comparison of x numbers of EM Shelly measurements (to be defined in the parameters) before placing an automatic adjustment order when the measured power is below a threshold (also to be defined in the parameters)
+* Comparison of x numbers of EM Shelly measurements (to be defined in the parameters) before placing an automatic adjustment command when the measured power is below a threshold (also to be defined in the parameters)

 This because with low power the Shelly Energy Meter is not the most precise.

-If the difference between the x numbers of power measurements is below a threshold (also to be defined) then the system adjusts.
+If the difference between the x numbers of concecutive power measurements is below a threshold (also to be defined) then the system adjusts.

-With a power measurement greater than the defined threshold, the circuit adjusts from the first measurement.
+With a power measurement greater than the defined threshold, the system adjusts from the first measurement.
-* NOT YET impletented : initial settings from SD-CARD and adjusting parameter settings from the Web interface
+* NOT YET implemented : initial settings from SD-CARD and adjusting parameter settings from the Web interface
 * NOT YET implemented : MQTT Server (maybe using TinyMqtt) to host data and set charge/discharge/standby commands.